Tasty, well seasoned beef kabobs are made in the oven. Broiled just 3 minutes per side, they are ready fast – the ideal weeknight dinner.

 - Place beef cubes in a large bowl.
 Add the remaining ingredients and use your hands to mix well.

-- Thread the coated beef cubes on skewers, 4-5 pieces on each skewer, not touching each other.
+- Thread the coated beef cubes on skewers, not touching each other.

 - Place the skewers on a large baking sheet.
-Broil, directly under flame, 3 minutes on each side.
+Broil, directly under the heat element, 3 minutes on each side.
+Serve immediately.